Sports Premium Funding

 The Sports Premium is an allocation of additional funding provided to support the school in raising the quality of sport.
 This money can be spent on any aspect of sport within school including: resources, coaches, transport to events, implementing clubs etc.

-All schools are required to report on the amount of funding received in 2021 - 2022 and details of how the allocation was spent.
-For the academic year 2022 – 2023 Brightside Primary School has budgeted for £20824.
+All schools are required to report on the amount of funding received in 2023 - 2024 and details of how the allocation was spent.
+We received £20,860 and the school spent £13,222

-All schools are required to report on the amount of funding received in 2021 - 2022 and details of how the allocation was spent.
-For the academic year 2022 – 2023 Brightside Primary School has budgeted for £20824.
+All schools are required to report on the amount of funding received in 2023 - 2024 and details of how the allocation was spent.
+We received £20,860 and the school spent £13,222

-Sports Premium Strategy Review meetings will be held termly as part of the Curriculum and Pupil Related matter governor committee.
+Sports Premium Strategy Review meetings will be held termly as part of the Curriculum and Pupil Related matters governor committee.

-Sports Premium Strategy Review meetings will be held termly as part of the Curriculum and Pupil Related matter governor committee.
+Sports Premium Strategy Review meetings will be held termly as part of the Curriculum and Pupil Related matters governor committee.

 The dates set this year are: